OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

-<p>Should the <strong class="request">SUBSCRIBE PROPERTY</strong> message be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> message instead.</p>
+<p>Should the <strong class="request">SUBSCRIBE PROPERTY</strong> frame be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> frame instead.</p>

-<p>For all property subscriptions of a given client, the gateway sends a <strong class="request">PROPERTY UPDATE</strong> message when the property has changed.</p>
+<p>For all property subscriptions of a given client, the gateway sends a <strong class="request">PROPERTY UPDATE</strong> frame when the property has changed.</p>

 <div class="bt-api-doc">
     <button class="accordion-toggle">PROPERTY UPDATE</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>PROPERTY UPDATE</strong> message is send by the gateway to a client whenever a property the client has subscribed to has changed (or read).
+            The <strong>PROPERTY UPDATE</strong> frame is send by the gateway to a client whenever a property the client has subscribed to has changed (or read).
 The property is identified by the <strong>id</strong> header and the value is in the <strong>value</strong> parameter.
         </p>
         <h6>parameters</h6>